Karan877/network-gateway/Readme.md

-# Gateway

-Package gateway provides an RPC-style interface to a "service" (struct with methods) via API Gateway for HTTP access.

 ## About

-Why would you go with RPC style for API Gateway?
+In Todays' why would you go with RPC style for API Gateway?
 While it's a great tool for avoiding backend server maintenance, API Gateway provides a very convoluted and unintuitive interface for creating APIs.
 Defining an API is not hard, they really took something simple and made it more difficult.
 Many of API Gateway's features are unnecessary unless you're re-mapping a legacy API, so it can be much simpler to (ab)use API Gateway's scaling capabilities while effectively ignoring its other features.

 With this package you just define a struct full of methods, and public methods will be exposed via HTTP.
-This is similar to Dropbox's V2 API and [go-hpc](https://github.com/tj/go-hpc).
+This is similar to Dropbox's V2 API.

 ## Setup